lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

 write_unique_blocks
 ~~~~~~~~~~~~~~~~~~~~~

-  Write information of unique blocks from internal data structure to a given file
+  Write information of unique blocks from internal data structure to a given file.

   .. option:: --file <string>

     Specify the file which we will write unique block information to.
-See details in :ref:`_file_formats_unique_blocks`
+See details in :ref:`file_formats_unique_blocks`.

   .. option:: --type <string>

     Specify the type of the unique blocks file [xml|bin].
-If not specified, by default it is XML
+If not specified, by default it is XML.

   .. option:: --verbose